Skip to main content

 Callback

-Callback interactions allow a third-party partner to push device state information to SmartThings.
+Callback interactions allow you to push device state information to SmartThings.

-The token in the JSON under authentication is the token received by the partner from SmartThings during the reciprocal OAuth phase.
+The token in the JSON under authentication is the token received by you from SmartThings during the reciprocal OAuth phase.

-Request ID guideline: Any string of alphanumeric characters and dashes less than 128 characters is valid, but a version 4 UUID, which is a UUID generated from random numbers, is recommended.
+Any unique string of alphanumeric characters and dashes less than 128 characters is valid, but a version 4 UUID, which is a UUID generated from random numbers, is recommended.

 Reciprocal Access Token